watchep/watchep.github.io/projects.markdown

 * **Particle flow reconstruction for current and future detectors** Particle flow reconstruction is one example of combining low-level measurements across detectors.
 Performance is important to allow all of the inputs to be combined in a reasonable amount of time.
 This work from project can be relevant for the ATLAS experiment or future experiments.
 Mentor: Ben Nachman (LBNL)
+* **High-throughput reconstruction/simulation with batched input**
+We typically train inference models with batches of events, but we *evaluate* on single events, one at a time.
+This project would explore the possibility of batch processing on the evaluation side, providing an alternative to the parallel processing event model.
+Mentor: Ben Nachman (LBNL)

 [jekyll-organization]: https://github.com/watchep